-- Recommendations for individuals who are covered by NIH or NSF grants and, thus, have to meet compliance requirements: These individuals must complete Steps 1 and 2 (online training modules) within 30 days of the 14 start of grant support.
-Completion of these modules is required before signing up for the four workshops.
-All four advanced RCR workshops must be completed within two years. - Recommendations for individuals who are not covered by an NIH or NSF grant: After completion of Steps 1 and 2 (online training modules), doctoral candidates are recommended to commence the four advanced RCR workshops in their second or third year and complete the four workshops at the rate of at least one workshop per semester.
-The goal is for all workshops to be completed by the end of the fourth year at the latest.
-Postdoctoral researchers are recommended to complete Steps 1 and 2 (online) as early as possible and commence the four advanced RCR workshops in the semester in which online preparation is completed.
+- Recommendations for individuals who are covered by NIH or NSF grants and, thus, have to meet compliance requirements: These individuals must complete Step 1 (online training modules) within 30 days of the start of grant support.
+Completion of these modules is required before registering for the course. - Recommendations for individuals who are not covered by an NIH or NSF grant: After completion of RCR training course (online training modules), doctoral candidates are recommended to commence the RCR training course in their second or third year.
+The goal is for the RCR course to be completed by the end of the fourth year at the latest.
+Postdoctoral researchers are recommended to complete Step 1 (online) as early as possible and commence the RCR course in the semester in which online preparation is completed.